 Remote Access Overview

-You can access a router, switch, or security device remotely using DHCP, Finger, FTP, rlogin, SSH, and Telnet services and so on.
+You (the network administrator) can access a router, switch, or security device remotely using services such as DHCP, Finger, FTP, rlogin, SSH, and Telnet services.
 This topic shows you how to configure remote access using Telnet, SSH, FTP, and Finger services.
-Read this topic for more information.

 System Services Overview

 For security reasons, remote access to the router is disabled by default.
 You must configure the router explicitly so that users on remote systems can access it.
-The router can be accessed from a remote system by means of the DHCP, finger, FTP, rlogin, SSH, and Telnet services.
+Users can access the router from a remote system by means of the DHCP, finger, FTP, rlogin, SSH, and Telnet services.
 In addition, Junos XML protocol client applications can use Secure Sockets Layer (SSL) or the Junos XML protocol-specific clear-text service, among other services.

 To protect system resources, you can limit the number of simultaneous connections that a service accepts and the number of processes owned by a single user.
 If either limit is exceeded, connection attempts fail.